PeppeL-G/bagawork/docs/src/routes/(default)/documentation/enter-number/+page.md

 * `1` to allow at most 1 decimal, e.g. `123`, `123.4` and `0.6`
 * `2` to allow at most 2 decimals, e.g. `123`, `123.4`, `123.45` and `1.23`
 * Etc.

+If you don't call this method, then there will be no upper limit on the number of decimals that may be entered.

 ::: tip Example